 have a learning, mental, or cognitive disability that impacts their ability to complete the application independently.

-Child Care Referrals from DFPS and Workforce Solutions Office Staff
+Child Care Referrals from DFPS

-NLF: Boards must be aware that customers whose care is authorized by Workforce Solutions Office staff members or DFPS will not use the TX3C statewide online application.
-Boards must manually process child care authorizations for customers authorized to receive CCS by:

-DFPS—Form 2054, Service Authorization
+NLF: Boards must be aware that customers whose care is authorized by Department of Family and Protective Services (DFPS) will not use the TX3C statewide online application or an automated referral interface.
+Boards must manually process child care authorizations for customers authorized to receive CCS by DFPS—Form 2054, Service Authorization.

-Choices, TANF, SNAP E&T, and WIOA participants—Form E-2510, Notification of Child Care Eligibility

 Staff will enter the referrals into TX3C, and parents will not be required to complete the TX3C online statewide application.

 Waiting List Management